jake-bladt/writing/ideas.md

 ## Join Em to Beat Em

 A brilliant young man sees his family ruined by the bank failure of 2009 and joins Wall Street to get his revenge.

+## Game Changer

+A group of young people play a card game meant to build S-Groups in humanity's twilight.